microsoft/promptflow/docs/how-to-guides/develop-a-tool/add-tool-category-and-tags.md

 Both category and tags are optional.
 If a tool doesn't have a category, it will be displayed in the root folder.
 If there are no tags, the tags field will be empty.

 ## Prerequisites
-- Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.1.0 or later.
+- Please ensure that your [Prompt flow for VS Code](https://marketplace.visualstudio.com/items?itemName=prompt-flow.prompt-flow) is updated to version 1.1.0 or a more recent version.

 ## How to create a tool with category and tags
-Here we use [an existing tool package](https://github.com/microsoft/promptflow/tree/main/examples/tools/tool-package-quickstart/my_tool_package) as an example.
-If you want to create your owner tool, please refer to [create and use tool package](create-and-use-tool-package.md#create-custom-tool-package), and you can add the _category_ and _tags_ fields in the tool's YAML, the YAML should like following:
+Here we use [an existing tool](https://github.com/microsoft/promptflow/tree/main/examples/tools/tool-package-quickstart/my_tool_package/yamls/tool_with_file_path_input.yaml) as an example.
+If you want to create your own tool, please refer to [create and use tool package](create-and-use-tool-package.md#create-custom-tool-package), and you can add the _category_ and _tags_ fields in the tool's YAML, the YAML should like following:
 ```yaml
 my_tool_package.tools.tool_with_file_path_input.my_tool:
   function: my_tool